 The 401(a) retirement plan covers employees meeting certain qualifications.
 Under the terms of the plan, the Foundation contributes 15% of employee-eligible plan compensation subject to annual limitations.
 Employees are immediately vested in employer contributions.
-For the years ended December 31, 2013 and 2012, employer contributions to the 401(a) retirement plan totaled \$24,092 and \$18,697, respectively.
+Employer contributions to the 401(a) retirement plan relating to the years ended December 31, 2014 and 2013 totaled \$26,824 and \$23,127, respectively.